Frequently Asked Questions

 -

 Option 1 DSGS Providers: The CEC reimburses each DSGS provider for up to $1 million per year in administrative costs associated with implementing Incentive Option 1.
-The Option 1 DSGS provider shall select one of the following administrative cost structures:
+The Option 1 DSGS provider must select one of the following administrative cost structures:

 - Actual incremental costs incurred in administering the program, such as costs derived from employee timesheets or invoices from third-party contractors, pending specified conditions, and for indirect/overhead costs (not to exceed 10 percent of actual incremental costs or a federally approved indirect rate from a federal agency as evidenced by an approval letter).